YSKoseki/gmmDenoise/README.md

 # Overview

-gmmDenoise is an R package for filtering erroneous amplicon sequence variants (ASVs) in eDNA metabarcoding data on the basis of Gaussian mixture modeling (GMM) for accurate intraspecific diversity estimates and population genetic inferences.
+gmmDenoise is an R package for erroneous amplicon sequence variant (ASV) filtering in eDNA metabarcoding data on the basis of Gaussian mixture modeling (GMM) for accurate intraspecific diversity estimates and population genetic inferences.
 The package provides functions for selecting the number of components of GMM using cross-validation and parametric bootstrap tests, fitting GMM, and filtering ASVs based on the fitted GMM.
 The package also includes functions for visualizing the